Valley elderberry longhorn beetle: Special considerations

 Insecticide and herbicide use in agricultural areas and along road rights-of-way may be factors limiting the beetle's distribution.
 The age and quality of individual elderberry shrubs/trees and stands as a food plant for beetle may also be a factor in its limited distribution.

 Management and conservation

 Westervelt Ecological Services and the U.S. Fish and Wildlife Services would approve two conservation banks for the Valley Elderberry Longhorn Beetle on June 19, 2025.
 These would be located in Colusa County.
 Two additional previously approved conservation banks projects were located along the Sacramento River, being the Sacramento Valley Elderberry Longhorn Beetle in March, 2025 and Harmony Conservation Bank in May 2025.
 Restoration has consisted of planting shrubs along with other native plants that host the Valley Elderberry Longhorn Beetle.
-In 2017 the U.S Fish and Wildlife Services would put in place regulations for elderberry stems with elderberry stems longer than 1 inch in diameter not being able to be removed and trimming of any of stems shorter than 1 inch in diameter having to be during November and February.
+In 2017 the U.S Fish and Wildlife Services would put in place regulations for elderberry shrubs with stems larger than 1 inch in diameter not being able to be removed, and trimming of any of stems smaller than 1 inch in diameter having to be during November and February.
 These regulations apply only to the Central Valley range where the Valley Elderberry Longhorn Beetle.